DreadLabs/typo3extension/README.rst

 Currently this project requires a \*nix machine as it makes usage of some low level commands like `wget`:code:, `curl`:code:.

-I suggest you to install the PHP ssh2 extension (`libssh2-php`:code:) in order to make use of the PHP implementation for ssh/scp/sftp commands.
-If you can't install this PECL extension, this package falls back to `phpseclib/phpseclib`:code: package.

 Configuration
 -------------